Saradha-J/Gender-Equality-Project/README.md

 | RAMA KRISHNAN M      | 2023lm70045@wilp.bits-pilani.ac.in| 2023lm70045      | User Researcher, Programmer        |
 | KRUNAL KRISHNA HALLUR| 2023lm70046@wilp.bits-pilani.ac.in| 2023lm70046      | Technical Analyst, Programmer      |

-*You can update this table with your actual group members.*

 ---